pointrix-project/pointrix/_sources/index.md

 ## Overview

-[Pointrix](https://github.com/pointrix-project/pointrix) is a **differentiable point-based rendering library** which has following properties:
+[Pointrix](https://github.com/pointrix-project/pointrix) is a **light-weight differentiable point-based rendering framework** which has following properties:

 ---